 MA 104M: Survey of Mathematics

 Applications of mathematics to real problems.
-Probability, statistics, consumer mathematics, graph theory and other contemporary topics.
-Students use calculators and computers.
+Probability, statistics, number theory, graph theory, fractals, chaos theory and other advanced math topics.

 MA 105M: Precalculus